Fitting Bike Chains

 The main thing with bike chains is that they need to fit your bike.
 Here are some tips on getting the right one:

-- you should be able to see how big your chain needs to be by threading the chain tightly around the largest chain-ring and sprocket, and through the rear gear mechanism.
+- You should be able to see how big your chain needs to be by threading the chain tightly around the largest chain-ring and sprocket, and through the rear gear mechanism.

-- for Shimano gear mechanisms - put your bike in the highest gear when you're fitting the new chain, so that the rear derailleur jockey wheel cage is pointing straight down to the ground.
+- For Shimano gear mechanisms - put your bike in the highest gear when you're fitting the new chain, so that the rear derailleur jockey wheel cage is pointing straight down to the ground.

-- for SRAM gear mechanisms - add two extra links and, if your bike has loads of gears, you may need to add up to four links.
+- For SRAM gear mechanisms - add two extra links and, if your bike has loads of gears, you may need to add up to four links.

 Master links and chain tools

-Most new chains come with a master link that makes fitting it on your bike really easy.
+Most new chains come with a quick link that makes fitting it on your bike really easy.
 With a master link, you can join two ends of the chain together once it's already in place on your bike.